xdpxrt/pet-vinyl-store/Readme.md

 - moderation of all content
 - storing of covers of records at the AamazonS3
 - search records by different params
+- communication of services with FeignClients
 - caching popular data
 - creation orders and notification to email of changing their statuses
+- access to all services thrue gateway
 - sending messages about congratulating users on their birthday

 Plans: